Last Updated on October 10, 2024 by Pamela MacNaughtan

 There are hiking trails, and small mountains to climb; camping, kayaking, and whale watching.
 An abundance of talented artisans and producers, high-quality gin, and amazing food.
 Oh, and the locals are absolutely delightful.

-13 things to do in rimouski
+13 Things to do in Rimouski

 le lieu historique national du phare de pointe-au-père